 - (William) Kenneth Freeman, Chief Information Officer & Vice President

 - Brenda Fyfe, Dean of the School of Education

 - Greg Gunderson, Vice President & Chief Financial Officer

 - Nancy Hellerud, Associate Provost for Academic Planning, Policies and Operations

 - Thomas Johnson, Associate Vice President and Chief of Strategic Initiatives

-- M. Elizabeth (Beth) Russell, Associate Vice President for Academic Affairs, Extended Campus Administration
+- M. Elizabeth (Beth) Russell, Assistant Provost for Graduate Studies

 - Peter Sargent, Dean of the Leigh Gerdine College of Fine Arts